openstack/devstack/doc/source/configuration.rst

 act as a S3 endpoint for Keystone so effectively replacing the ``nova-objectstore``.

-Only Swift proxy server is launched in the screen session all other services are started in background and managed by ``swift-init`` tool.
+Only Swift proxy server is launched in the systemd system all other services are started in background and managed by ``swift-init`` tool.

 Heat